iTunes Gift Cards

 Needless to say, if you click on that you are taken to a fake website where you are asked for personal information.

-iTunes Gift Card Scam: How To Avoid
+iTunes Gift Cards Scam: How To Avoid

 Always get your iTunes cards from iTunes or their official reps.
 Random emails sending you to questionable websites are out of the question.
-Another great place where you can get gift cards from (including free iTunes) is Swagbucks, the world’s largest free online rewards program.
-You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos, or play games.
-The company has a A+ rating with the Better Business Bureau.
+Another great place where you can get gift cards (including free iTunes) is Swagbucks, the world’s largest free online rewards program.
+You get paid by doing things online which you might do anyway, such as searching the web, discover products, take surveys, watch videos or play games.
+The company has an A+ rating with the Better Business Bureau.
 You can register for free HERE.

-iTunes Gift Card Scam: How To Report
+iTunes Gift Cards: How To Report a Scammer

 Make your family and friends aware of the iTunes Gift Card Scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the iTunes Customer Support or the Federal Trade Commission using the links below: